cknd/stackprinter/README.md

     # ...or only get a string, e.g. for logging:
     logger.error(stackprinter.format())
 ```
+You can also pass a previously caught exception object explicitly.
 ```python
 # or explicitely grab a particular exception
 try: